rjaros/kvision-guide/part-1-fundamentals/events.md

 # Events

 KVision allows you to listen to all the standard DOM events and also many custom events from many different components.
-You bind to an event with a `setEventListener` method of the base `Widget` class.
+You bind to an event with the `setEventListener` method of the base `Widget` class.

 ```kotlin
 widget.setEventListener {